instantiator/blog-source/blog-site/content/posts/hello-world.md

 If you'd like to have a play around with BBC BASIC today, or relive the glory days of 8-bit computing, you can try out the [@BBCMicroBot](https://twitter.com/bbcmicrobot) tutorial [Coding like it's 1985](https://www.bbcmicrobot.com/learn/index.html), from [Dominic Pajak](https://twitter.com/DominicPajak).

 {{< tweet 1343809084407967745 >}}

+If you want to learn to code from scratch with modern technologies, watch this space.
+I'll be posting some thoughts about how to get started for yourself.